OcelotBabou/Quartz/content/2-The World/Regions/Cities/Taenarius.md

 **Significance:**

 Its strategic location on the edge of the Mirage Plains allows it to act as a gateway between the harsher interior and the more fertile lands beyond.
-For those that now of its location, it can offer a life line for those that have been forced to treat across the harsh environment.
+For those that know of its location, it can offer a life line for those that have been forced to trek across the harsh environment.

 **Notable Features:**